theoptt9/modele-drupal/README.md

 ## Etapes à effectuer pour l'installation d'un projet drupal

-composer create-project drupal/recommended-project "DRUPAL PROJECT NAME" cd "DRUPAL PROJECT NAME" && php -d memory_limit=256M web/core/scripts/drupal quick-start demo_umami composer install --no-dev
+composer create-project drupal/recommended-project "DRUPAL PROJECT NAME" cd "DRUPAL PROJECT NAME" php -d memory_limit=256M web/core/scripts/drupal quick-start demo_umami composer install --no-dev

 ## Base de données

-1. Sign in to phpMyAdmin as the root user.
-2. Click Users, and then click Add user.
-   Note: You can use the root user credential as well.
+1. Aller à localhost/phpadmin
+2. Ajouter un compte utilisateur
 3. In the User name field, enter the username that you want to use.
 4. In the Host field, select Local, which is a more secure setting, unless you'll be accessing the database with this user from another server.
 5. Enter or generate a password for the user.